danme-l/danme-l/README.md

-I'm Dan, a graduate student at Algonquin College taking Business Intelligence, with a big interest in Data Science and Machine Learning.
+I'm Dan, a Business Intelligence Specialist at the Canada Revenue Agency's Business Intelligence, Reasearch and Analytics Division (BIRAD).
+I'm currently super interested in Data Science and Machine Learning, as well as dabbling in some Web Development through The Odin Project.